bast/software-development-toolbox/doc/exercises/tdd.rst

 Heavily inspired by https://pine.fm/LearnToProgram.

-Write a Deaf Grandma program.
+Write a deaf grandma program.
 Whatever you say to grandma (input), she should respond with "HUH?!
-SPEAK UP, SONNY!", unless you shout it (type in all capitals).
+SPEAK UP, SONNY!" (output), unless you shout it (input in all capitals).
 If you shout, she can hear you (or at least she thinks so) and yells back, "NO, NOT SINCE 1938!".
 When you shout "BYE", she could pretend not to hear you.
 You have to shout "BYE" three times in a row so that she says "BYE".
 Make sure to test your program: if you shout "BYE" three times, but not in a row, you should still be talking to grandma.

 Reverse a character string